Top Agile Metrics for Effective Team Management

 1. Queues

 There are waiting periods between different task stages.
-Instead of limiting the time during active work, reduce the waiting time in queues.
+Instead of limiting the time during active work, reduce the waiting time in queues to manage the backlog effectively.
 Identify where the task is stuck using efficiency diagrams.
 After that, take measures to cut down the work in queues.

 2. Throughput